 Managing committee was also surprised by this, as they were expecting to get some positive feedback after installing sign boards.
 So they called an urgent meeting to address the situation and Larry was asked to explain what was happening.

 “Well, we are definitely making a progress.
-And these complains seems to be made by some people who are never happy with anything” — someone made a comment in the meeting.
+And these complain seems to be made by some people who are never happy with anything” — someone made a comment in the meeting.
 Other members also agreed to this and felt that Larry was very serious about solving the problem and he was doing a good job.
 However they still asked Larry to see if these numbers of accidents can go lower.
 Larry promised to do his best to improve the situation and a followup meeting was planned after a month to check the progress.

 Larry took matters very seriously and decided to do one more round of Root cause analysis.
 He again spent next few days talking to drivers, bikers, pedestrians and also in observing how people were behaving on that stretch of road after sign boards were installed.

 Larry again created a report about his findings and proposed few more steps to resolve this issue thoroughly.
-This time the report mentioned that, still few people were refusing to change the lane and were being ignorant enough to drive into the open manhole.
-Additionally after initial few weeks, one of the sign boards was vandalized and gone missing which caused spike in the incidents.
+This time the report mentioned that still few people were refusing to change the lane and were being ignorant enough to drive into the open manhole.
+Additionally, after initial few weeks, one of the sign boards was vandalized and gone missing which caused a spike in the incidents.
 So Larry’s proposed solution was to appoint two security guards, at the ground zero.
 They would ensure that sign boards are not stolen and also everyone changes the lane before reaching the open hole.
 Larry would also be doing audits of the whole system twice a month and will maintain logs of his findings.

-Management committee had no reason to object on the proposed solutions, so pretty soon there were two security guards in the market.
+Management committee had no reason to object to the proposed solutions, so pretty soon there were two security guards in the market.
 After a month Larry was ready for the followup meeting with the committee.
 This time the data was even better, the total incidents dropped from 10 accidents a month to 1 incident in the whole month.